The Brooklands Concorde Experience

 Finally, visitors walk through to the forward cabin.
 Here they are invited to take their seats for their Concorde 'flight'.
 The forward cabin has been completely re-fitted with interior trim, luggage bins and 40 seats.
 In addition, the cabin has been fitted with a large video screen and a state of the art sound system that helps to give people some idea of what a flight on Concorde was like.
 The video is presented by Captain Mike Bannister and he guides you through a take-off and the acceleration through Mach 2 - twice the speed of sound - with explanations of how Concorde was operated during the different phases of flight.
 During the video the Machmeters on the forward bulkheads display Concorde's speed and height.
 Once in the cruise at Mach 2 and 58000ft there is a special treat for visitors - but you will have to visit to see and feel that!

 On the way out visitors have an opportunity to view (but, unfortunately, not enter) Delta Golf's cockpit.
 This has been completely re-fitted with instruments, flight controls and crew seats.
 The cockpit of Concorde really is a sight to behold with its myriad of dials and switches and is a glimpse back at 1960s technology and the days when it took a minimum of 3 people to fly an airliner.
 It can also be seen here just how small the flightdeck of a Concorde really is - especially when compared to other airliners.
-When visitors leave Delta Golf there is a chance for people to sign the visitors book and record what they thought of the experience.
+When visitors leave Delta Golf there is a chance for them to sign the visitors book.

 Admission Prices/Opening Times:

 The Concorde Experience requires a small additional charge on top of museum admission[why?].
 Boarding cards can be purchased from the main entrance on weekdays or from the ticket office in the building behind Concorde at weekends or during school holidays.
 For opening times and the latest prices for both Concorde and general museum admission, click here to visit the official Brooklands Concorde website.